 Tax & superannuation

-The Australian Taxation Office (ATO) gives advice and information about tax.
-For tax questions contact the ATO on 13 28 61 or visit their website .
+The Australian Taxation Office (ATO) gives advice and information about tax requirements and superannuation (super).
+This includes the compulsory superannuation guarantee.

 - over 18 years, or

 - under 18 years and works over 30 hours a week.

 If eligible, the super guarantee applies to all types of employees including:

 - part-time employees

 - casual employees.